 The tools most commonly used are simple gouges, chisels, wooden mallets, and pointed instruments.
-Although wood sculpture art are one of the earliest art media, woodcarvings have withstood poorly the elements of time and climate.
+Although wood sculpture art is one of the earliest forms of historical documentation, woodcarvings have withstood poorly in the elements of time and climate.
 Some ancient examples have been preserved in the dry climate of Egypt, but most timbers do not bold well in humid climates unless appropriately treated.

 The carving of wood sculpture masks and statuettes was common to the African tribes and totem poles were used for the basic religious rites of the tribes of the Northwest Coast of America.

 European countries such as Scandinavia were highly developed in woodcarving, and examples have been preserved of 10th- and 11th-century work.
 During the Gothic period in England, they produced extremely fine carving, especially on choir stalls and rood screens.
 Although the Puritans ruined much of wood sculpture art, enough has been preserved to show its beautiful workmanship.
-In In France, woodcarving was a part of religious art, and the carved altarpieces were especially notable.
+In France, woodcarving was a part of religious art, and the carved altarpieces were especially notable.
 Italian woodcarving did well during the Gothic period in Pisa, Siena, and Florence.
 During the Renaissance, woodcarvings and wood sculpture art remained an adjunct of Italian artistic development.

-The 20th cent. has seen a resurgence of interest in the medium of wood to create wood sculpture art.
+The 20th century has seen a resurgence of interest in the medium of wood to create wood sculpture art.
 Wood sculpture art has also held a fascination for some abstract artists, notably Louise Nevelson who created large, intricate sculptural compositions of carved and turned wood forms.

-Sculptura® is Australia’s leading supplier of sculptures, sourced globally from world class sculpture artists.
+Sculptura® is Australia’s leading supplier of sculptures, sourced globally from world-class sculpture artists.
 Visit our available art page to see our magnificent sculptures.